 Children need to know that they have a right to speak their mind and that it’s not always that people will buy into their ideas or opinions.
 They must liberate themselves from the controlling nature of their parents and say whatever is in their hearts without fear of intimidation or rejection.

 You need to work on yourself and remember to tap into your intuition.
 Assess every advice you get and make personal judgments before you act.
 Don’t live for other people, live for yourself instead.
-As you do this, you’ll become more aware of your surrounding and see a way out of any situation without fear or the need of others’ approval.
+As you do this, you’ll become more aware of your surrounding and see a way out of any situation without fear or the need for others’ approval.

 As mentioned earlier, it is good to solicit feedback and guidance.
 Nonetheless, there must be a limit to how good that advice should be.
 There will be certain situations when it will apply to you and other times it won’t, regardless of how smart the advice seems to be.

 If you only become a victim of following other people’s opinions blindly without involving your personal feelings, you are inviting trouble into your life.
-Hence, be mindful: connect to yourself in a deeper level, tap into your intuition, and choose wisely.
+Hence, be mindful: connect to yourself on a deeper level, tap into your intuition, and choose wisely.

 Don’t listen to people who tell you what to do.
 Listen to people who encourage you to do what you know in your heart is right.